thlaure/thlaure/README.md

 - **Thesis topic**: development of a semi-automated JavaScript algorithm to extract data from news websites, 70% of success

 *07/2018 - 11/2018* : **Freelance Symfony developer** - Toulon
-- Development of an e-commerce website specialized on golf equipment
+- Development of an e-commerce website specialized in golf equipment

 *01/2018 - 02/2018* : BTS intership at CPAM of Toulon
 - Design of the project's database (PostgreSQL) and participation in the development of a Java EE web application and a JavaScript application that aim to help healthcare professionals find a settlement pool and invite them to settle in places where they are not very present.